Linear structure on a finite Hecke category in type A: Abstract

 \section{Abstract}

-{For the group GL(n), we construct an action of the derived category of coherent sheaves on the Grothendieck-Springer resolution on a certain subcategory of a finite monodromic Hecke category.
-We use this to construct a partial categorification of the projection from the extened affine to the finite Hecke algebra of GL(n).
-As a crucial intermediate step, we compute the exterior powers, with respect to the perversely truncated multiplicative convolution, of a parabolic Springer sheaf corresponding to a maximal parabolic subgroup fixing a line in the defining $n$-dimensional representation of GL(n).}
+{For the group $\GL_n$, we construct an action of the equivariant derived category of coherent sheaves on the Grothendieck-Springer resolution on a certain subcategory of a finite monodromic Hecke category.
+We use this to construct a partial categorification of the projection from the extened affine to the finite Hecke algebra of $\GL_n$.
+As a crucial intermediate step, we compute the exterior powers, with respect to the perversely truncated multiplicative convolution, of a parabolic Springer sheaf corresponding to a maximal parabolic subgroup fixing a line in the defining $n$-dimensional representation of $\GL_n$.}